“How do you want to pay for it?”

 How could you, Jeff?
 You’re a Certified Financial Planner!

-Yes, I am, but here’s the catch: I pay them off every month.
+Yes, I am, but here's the catch: I pay them off every month.
 As a bonus, we have carefully selected credit cards that collect reward points which we use for airlines miles.
 Boo-yah!

 Many people who are not financially stable have a bad habit of using credit cards as a way to extend their paychecks – to buy the things that they really can’t afford.